 Among the most beautiful fish that can be seen while snorkeling in Zanzibar are the Arabian angelfish, the palette surgeonfish (aka Dory), the powder blue tang and the blackspotted rubberlip.

-Zanzibar is also a great destination if you want to see clownfish, two species living in the archipelago: the twobar anemonefish and the skunk clownfish, which often share their anemone with a porcelain crab or threespot dascyllus.
-They can be encountered everywhere at snorkeling depths.
+Zanzibar is also a great destination if you want to see clownfish.
+There are two species living in the archipelago; the twobar anemonefish and the skunk clownfish.
+They often share their anemone with a porcelain crab or the threespot dascyllus.
+They can be encountered everywhere at various snorkeling depths.

-Zanzibar is, however, not a good destination for turtle and ray sightings, which are very rarely seen in the shallows.
+Zanzibar is not, however, a good destination for turtle and ray sightings, both of which are very rarely seen in the shallows.

-The water temperature is very pleasant in Zanzibar (it is close to 86°F/30°C on average in February/March), and snorkeling can be practiced all year round in good conditions.
-However, the temperature drops during the winter months (72 to 75°F/22 to 24°C from July to September), which can make it useful to wear a rashguard, especially if it is windy.
+The water temperature is very pleasant in Zanzibar (it is close to 86°F on average in February/March, and snorkeling can be practiced all year round in good conditions.
+However, the temperature drops during the winter months to 72 to 75°F/from July to September.
+If you snorkel during those months be sure to wear a rash guard, especially if it is windy.

 ADD A SPOT